fluxninja/aperture/docs/content/get-started/installation/configure-cli.md

 ```

 Replace the `ORGANIZATION_NAME` and `API_KEY` with your Aperture Cloud
-organization name and API key created for your project.
+organization name and API key associated with your project.
+If you don't know
+the API key, you can create one in the Aperture Cloud UI.
+See [API
+Keys][api-keys] for more details.

 :::info